AsharKamal98/BSMscanner/README.md

 5. `SARAH` for model implementation (https://sarah.hepforge.org/)
 6. `DRalgo` for construction of finite-temperature potantial (https://github.com/DR-algo/DRalgo)
 7. export code from `DRalgo` to `CosmoTransitions` written by Mårten Bertenstam (scirpt not publicly available)

-## Pre-defined toy models
-Three toy models (THDM, SM+Singlet, SM+Singlet+Triplet) are already defined in the code.
-The relevant files to these models using the HEP packages can be found in the HEPfiles directory.
-The THDM is implemented for the collider constraints, SM+Singlet for cosmic constraints and SM+Singlet+Triplet for collider+cosmic constraints.

 ## Manual
 1. For collider constraints, install and compile collider (HEP) packages